abczzz13/abczzz13/README.md

 Below you can find my work on the FNDR app, where I created the backend in Flask.
 If you would like to know more, feel free to explore this project by clicking on it.

-My next project is going to make use of the Django framework, where I will be exploring the use of MongoDB, Celery, RabbitMQ, Docker and webhook.
+My next project is going to make use of the Django framework, where I will be exploring the use of MongoDB, Celery, RabbitMQ, Docker and webhooks.
 More on this project soon!

 <!--
 ### Hi there 👋